Ever wondered how much an average lawn mower weighs?

 A rough-cut mower is a heavy-duty mower.
 Designed to tackle rough terrain and cut rougher, denser grass and weeds.
 They usually come in two versions: a smaller walk-behind mower for domestic or smaller areas, and a larger pull behind deck for use with a tractor.

-Our walk-behind rough-cut mowers are much heavier than their normal self-propelled cousins.
+Walk-behind rough-cut mowers are much heavier than their normal self-propelled cousins.
 They have an average weight of 325lbs.
-The big jump in weight is equaled by a jump in cost, as our rough-cuts have an average price of a sizeable $3,220.
+The big jump in weight is equaled by a jump in cost, as the rough-cut models have an average price of a sizeable $3,220.
 The average cutting width is a slightly larger 26 inches.

 - Often fitted with jumper blades that can handle rocks and roots without damaging the blades or the motor.